BoBBy1k/wotm-deckbuilder/README.md

 Hosted: https://wot-miniature-game-deckbuilder.herokuapp.com/

-Fan-made deck builder for the World of Tanks miniatures tabletop game built using React without any additional libraries. https://www.gf9games.com/worldoftanks/113/whatis/
+Fan-made deck builder for the World of Tanks miniatures tabletop game built using React. https://www.gf9games.com/worldoftanks/113/whatis/

 Main goal - Facilitating sharing of a single game set between two players or reducing the setup time for a single player.

 Features - Full CRUD profiles, profile sharing, filtering of available game expansions, fully detailed card stats, deck point usage breakdowns, modeled crew slots, modeled mutual exclusions or special requirements of cards and recommendations based on stats and pre-defined tags.

-This Project is at a usable functionality stage.
-It will continue to recieve weekly updates until completed.
+This Project is at a usable functionality stage and currently being personally used.
+It will continue to recieve occasional updates until completed.
+Feel free to use it if it helps you setup games!

 Main Profile Screen: